 Best Hostel in Naxos – Villa Kelly Apartments

 While Naxos is a little behind the times and doesn’t have any hostels actually in operation yet, I would love to recommend the Villa Kelly Apartments for their budget-friendly prices and for their bright, sunny rooms.
 It’s also just a seven minutes walk from St. George Beach!

 Best Hotel in Naxos – Sweet Home Naxos

-Just a few minutes’ walk from St. George Beach, Sweet Home Naxos is a beautiful family-run hotel that is sweetly styled.
-It’s modern, crisp, clean while still having just a bit of Greek flair!
+Just a few minutes walk from St. George Beach, Sweet Home Naxos is a beautiful family-run hotel that is sweetly styled.
+It’s modern, crisp, and clean while still having just a bit of Greek flair!
 I’m sure you’ll love sitting on the patio and enjoying easy access to the sandy beach from here.

 Things to See and Do in Naxos:

 - Take a day trip to the small island of Ano Koufonisi.